wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-centipede.md

 *Centipedes are venomous worm-like arachnids withs a lot of legs.
 Beast.*

-<span class="alchemy"> *Why make a monster stat block for a cat?
-Because being attacked by a swarm of cats is an experience I want my players to live. — SaltyGoo* </span>
+<span class="alchemy"> *Nature's own aberration.
+I made them appropriately deadly with their venom.
+I thought it was interesting to have a monster that doesn't attack your HP. — SaltyGoo* </span>

 **HD:** 0  &nbsp; &nbsp;  **Size:** tiny &nbsp; &nbsp; **Stats:** 1 / 3 / 4 / 1 / 6 / 4  <br>
 **Armor:** none <br>